scottmuc/scottmuc.github.com/source/_posts/2014-11-05-joining-soundcloud-and-moving-to-berlin.markdown

 Both opportunities aligned well with my rules and manifesto.
 After a week of thinking (**cough** over-analyzing) about it, I decided to accept the offer from **Soundcloud**!
 That means I'll be moving to Berlin in January 2015.

 My mind kept flipping back and forth.
-Initially I thought for sure I was going to **CloudFoundry**.
+Initially I thought for sure I was going to **Cloud Foundry**.
 I had already told friends that I was going to San Francisco.
 The professionalism of the interview process had me convinced that's where I would be most comfortable.